awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 + To avoid the management overhead and [costs](https://aws.amazon.com/kms/pricing/) associated with maintaining unused CMKs

-+ To reduce the number of CMKs that count against your limit
++ To reduce the number of CMKs that count against your [limit](limits.md)

+**Note**
+If you [close or delete your AWS account](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html), your CMKs become inaccessible and you are no longer billed for them\.
+You do not need to schedule deletion of your CMKs separate from closing the account\.

 + [How Deleting Customer Master Keys Works](#deleting-keys-how-it-works)